Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Let $Term$ be one of the rigid or solid limit groups $Term_1,\ldots,Term_s$.
 The sieve procedure [Se6] associates with the terminal limit group $Term$, and the PS resolution that is associated with it, a finite collection of Non-Rigid, Non-Solid, Left, Root, Extra PS, and Generic Collapse Extra PS resolutions (see sections 1 and 3 in [Se5] for the definition of these resolutions).
 Each of these associated resolutions is by construction a graded closure of the PS resolution that terminates in $Term$, and such a resolution terminates in a rigid or solid limit group (with respect to the parameter subgroup $<p,q>$).

-Recall that by theorems 2.5 and 2.9 in [Se3], there exists a global bound on the number of rigid specializations of a rigid limit group, and a global bound on the number of strictly solid families of specializations of a solid limit group, for all possible specializations of the parameters subgroup.
-Hence, with each specialization of the parameter subgroup $<p,q>$, there are boundedly many rigid (strictly solid families of) specializations of the terminal limit group $Term$, and the the terminal limit groups of the resolutions that are associated with $Term$.
+Recall that by theorems 2.5 and 2.9 in [Se3], there exists a global bound on the number of rigid specializations of a rigid limit group, and a global bound on the number of strictly solid families of specializations of a solid limit group, for all the possible specializations of the parameter subgroup.
+Hence, with each specialization of the parameter subgroup $<p,q>$, there are boundedly many rigid (strictly solid families of) specializations of the terminal limit group $Term$, and of the the terminal limit groups of the resolutions that are associated with $Term$.

-Given $Term$, we look at the collection of specializations of the form: where: \roster \item"{(1)}" the integers $t$,$m$,$n$ are bounded by the sum of the global bounds on the number of rigid and strictly solid families of specializations of the terminal rigid and solid limit groups of the resolutions that are associated with the terminal limit group $Term$.
+Given $Term$, we look at the collection of specializations of the form: where: \roster \item"{(1)}" the integers $t$,$m$,$n$ are bounded by the sum of the global bounds on the number of rigid and strictly solid families of specializations of the terminal rigid and solid limit groups of the graded resolutions that are associated with the terminal limit group $Term$.

 \item"{(2)}" the specialization $(x,p,q,a)$ is a rigid or a strictly solid specialization of the terminal rigid or solid limit group $Term$.
-The specializations $(y_i,p,q,a)$, $i=1,\ldots,t$, are rigid and strictly solid specializations of the terminal rigid and solid limit groups of the Non-Rigid, Non-Solid, Left, and Root PS resolutions that are associated with the PS resolution that terminates in $Term$.
+The specializations $(y_i,p,q,a)$, $i=1,\ldots,t$, are rigid and strictly solid specializations of the terminal rigid and solid limit groups of the Non-Rigid, Non-Solid, Left, and Root PS resolutions that are associated with the PS resolution that terminates in $Term$, and with the rigid or strictly solid specialization, $(x,p,q,a)$.

 The rigid specializations are distinct and the strictly solid specializations belong to distinct strictly solid families, and the finite collection of specializations $(y_i,p,q,a)$, $i=1,\ldots,t$, represent all the rigid and strictly solid families of specializations that are associated with (i.e., that extend) the rigid or strictly solid specialization $(x,p,q,a)$.

 \item"{(3)}" the specializations $(v_j,p,q,a)$, $j=1,\ldots,n$, are distinct rigid and strictly solid specializations of the terminal (rigid and solid) limit groups of the Extra PS resolutions that are associated with $Term$ that extend the specialization $(x,p,q,a)$.
 Furthermore, given the specialization $(x,p,q,a)$, there are precisely $n$ rigid or strictly solid families of specializations of the terminal rigid and solid limit groups of the Extra PS resolutions that extend the specialization $(x,p,q,a)$.